-You can specify categories of URLs to block, including the predefined "Chat" and "Peer-to-Peer" categories.
+You can specify categories of URLs to block, including the predefined "Web-based Chat" and "Peer File Transfer" categories.
 You can also add specific custom URL categories should you want to add a URL that is not already included in the predefined categories.
 You may then add the custom category to the list of blocked URLs.

-For more information about using URL Categories, see "URL Categories" on page 159.
+For more information about using URL Categories, see URL Categories, page 8-15.